gantry/docs-old/Docs/joomla/tutorials/creating_popup_login.md

 Immediately following width and height declaration, we are referencing the module's surrounding div which tells RokBox which item needs to be placed into the popup.
 This surrounding div (rt-popuplogin in our example) will be placed in a layout later on in the tutorial.

+<strong>Caution: This syntax is not working for the new version of RokBox.
+You have to enable the backward compatibility in the RokBox plugin.</strong>

 Link/Button Text
 ----------------